Pillbug23/Portfolio/caltrails.github.io/README.md

 # caltrails.github.io
 [Demo](https://pillbug23.github.io/caltrails.github.io/)

 A simple web application that allows users to search for hiking trails near their location made with React.js.
 Auth0 framework allows unique authentication of login and access to user profile information.
 This projects uses the Google Maps API, TrailAPI, and weatherAPI; extraction of hiking trail data based on user's location.
-User can favorite hikes and view saved trails.
+When you access the explore page, you will be given a variety of options to search for trails based on distance.
+The user can also select trails quickly by clicking the grey markers to navigate to the trail description.
+The red marker indicates your current location.
+User can favorite hikes and view saved trails with backend support (Details listed below).

 To access backend open a git terminal and navigate to the server directory.
 ```